 one night i started playing this bo diddley/john mayall-inspired percussive thing on an acoustic guitar with the harmonica holder in place. while i was trying to think of what to sing on top, i wondered if the lyrics i already had might work better with this music. turns out they did, and they do. what sounded too mopey for my liking in 3/4 time with different chords became a lot more fun, and the original music got to live to fight another day, untainted by nastiness.

-i fought with myself for a while over whether or not i should include the song in that form. i thought it might come off like a bit of a joke when that wasn’t what i intended. the more i listened to it, the more i came to like it, and the more it sounded like it was missing something whenever i played it back at the proper pitch. so that’s how it ended up like this. check out the hungover-sounding slide guitars at the end (that’s the teisco again).
+i fought with myself for a while over whether or not i should include the song in that form. i thought it might come off like a bit of a joke when that wasn’t what i intended. the more i listened to it, the more i came to like it, and the more the song sounded like it was missing part of its soul whenever i played it back at the proper pitch. so that’s how it ended up like this. check out the hungover-sounding slide guitars at the end (that’s the teisco again).

 on almost every song, the drums were recorded in one take, improvised, without any rehearsal or much of any thought given to what i was going to do behind the kit. that’s the way i like to do it as often as i can, but most of the time the first take will be an excuse to try and figure out what i want to do, screwing up on the way to working it out. this time, for some reason, i ended up with a lot of first takes i liked.

-i still don’t think i am or ever will be a great drummer by any stretch of the imagination. but by this time i’d grown a lot more confident than i once was, and playing with brushes seemed to keep freeing me up to do things i wouldn’t have been near as comfortable attempting with sticks.
+i still don’t think i am or ever will be a great drummer by any stretch of the imagination. but by this time i’d grown a lot more confident than i once was, and playing with brushes seemed to keep freeing me up to do things i wouldn’t have been near as comfortable trying with sticks.